Gricha1/CAGED-CrafText/README.md

 ### Instruction and Checker Generation Pipeline

-1. Define the scenario.
+1. Come up with the scenario.
 2. Use the standard checker functions and scenario format to write the code for verifying the scenario.
+Look at the examples (https://github.com/ZoyaV/CrafText/blob/main/checkers/scenarius.py)
 3. Use the Instruction Generation Prompt and AskTheCode(ChatGPT4o) to create examples of scenario instructions.

 ### Instruction Generation Prompt